An update from manager Fran Radano

 Recorded on 26th October 2020.

-Host: Welcome to the latest in our Aberdeen Standard investment trusts podcast series.
+Host: Welcome to the latest in our abrdn Investment trusts podcast series.
 With me today is James McCann, senior global economist within the ASI Research Institute, and Scott Conlon, senior US investment specialist.
 Today we'll be looking at the up and coming US presidential election and what this means for the wider economy.
 James will begin by providing an insight into the election itself, followed by both James and Scott looking at the potential differing outcomes, what this means for markets, and how investors can position themselves.
 James, can I hand over to you in the first instance?

 James: Yes, absolutely.
 And we're really getting into the exciting start of this race on this, the sprint finish point, especially with early voting statistics telling us that Americans are already voting in very, very large numbers.
 The latest stats telling us that 60 million Americans have already cast their ballot.
 Just to provide some context, that's about 40% of the total turnout for the election in 2016, the presidential election there.
 So we're really in the thick of it.
 Current polling suggests that the democrats and Biden are in pretty good shape at the moment as things stand.
 Obviously, in the national polls Biden is enjoying a lead differential of around nine percentage points over Donald Trump.
 Now we need to be a little bit careful with these national polls because of course, the US election, the presidential election is determined by the Electoral College.
 So what we can have is obviously a large win in the national polling and in national vote numbers, but that not translating into that electoral college vote.
 And that's what happened in 2016, where Hillary Clinton won the national vote, protecting her strength in those national polls, but didn't translate into the electoral college and lost that vote to Donald Trump.
 So what's going to be critical, I think, is thinking about the swing states within that electoral college.
 There, in general, Biden is doing relatively well, his lead margin is noticeably less than that nine percentage points that's he's enjoying at the national level.
 In a number of the key swing states like Pennsylvania, Arizona, Michigan, Wisconsin, Florida, North Carolina etc, he is showing polling leads and showing relatively solid polling leads there too.
 So when we piece this all together, we think that Biden is in a relatively strong position at the moment as things stand – there’s still a week to go - to win the election.
 We've put about a 75 percentage point chance on Biden winning.
 We think that the most likely outcome, and what's really important for policy meanwhile, is that Biden wins and you get a democrat sweep.
 So that means the democrats hold the House of Representatives and lift the senate from Republican control into democrat control.
 And that would open up a unified government and potential - we'll speak about this a little bit later - for quite impactful, certainly from an economic and market perspective, policy changes.
 However, the Senate is not a done deal by any means.
 Certainly, the maths is challenging, and some of the polling races there are relatively tight.
 So we think there's around a 25% chance that you get a Biden win, but that the republicans hold the Senate, and the democrats hold the house.
 So you have a split Congress there.
 And that really, I think, opens up quite a different legislative outlook.
 We definitely don't think President Trump should be written off, we give him a 25% chance of winning a second term.
 We think it's most likely that if he does do so he faces a split Congress, given the fact that it looks really, really challenging for Republicans to flip the house.
 But we have to certainly watch polling data very carefully.
 We have to watch those swing state data very, very carefully, for signs that either he's crawling back momentum, or that some of the polling errors that infected the last set of voting in 2016, from the presidential perspective, are large again.
 So when we think about the results, we think it's going to be most likely at the moment that Democrats are victorious.
 But there's a lot to watch in the week ahead.
 We want to watch how those swing states are evolving.
 We want to watch how the early voting continues to evolve – whether that’s matched with very significant voting on the day, what that means for overall turnout.
 But definitely it's going to be a busy few days, as we sort of looked towards the vote on Tuesday.
 Of course, this time around, it could be the case because of all the early voting and all the postal voting that we don't know the results on Tuesday.
 In part that will depend on how close this race is, and certainly it’s not impossible that this turns from sort of an election day to election days or election week even, given the unusual nature of this election against a backdrop of a pandemic obviously.
 And from an economic perspective, if we think about the outcome of this election, I think it has unusually large implications for policy.
 Certainly, if we do see that democratic sweep that we’re sort of flagging as most likely at the moment, then the potential for a democratic unified government means that they can really do a lot from a legislative perspective.
 The first thing they'd probably attempt would be a large, short-term fiscal stimulus package aimed at getting us through this covid crisis.
 Estimates put that in the region of over $2 trillion, which is obviously very significant and would have a big impact on the short term growth environment.
 But then more broadly, we know that President Biden, presumptive President Biden, is campaigning on a programme of very significant increases in public spending on things like infrastructure, healthcare, education, social security, only partly funded by higher taxes.
 So that obviously would create a whole bunch of winners and losers that Scott might talk to a little later.
 And I think the really interesting dynamic is Biden could win, but facing the split Congress, a lot of that legislative agenda looks pretty much impossible.
 Now there might be potential for some short term fiscal stimulus, but we think it's a bit trickier to get there, and even if you do, I think it's likely to be much, much smaller than the democrats would prefer.
 So, you know, obviously, that has implications for the short term growth environment too.
 If we think about President Trump, I think he would be keen to, and willing to, pass the short term stimulus as well.
 He's been a little bit more able to combine Democrats and Republicans, particularly budget sceptical republicans in the Senate, so we would expect him to be able to get a short term COVID package through.
 I think ideally he'd like to follow that up with maybe some more tax cuts, and maybe even some infrastructure spending.
 It looks pretty tricky for him to get that through a split Congress, maybe he can get some infrastructure through but we’re not completely convinced that he’d have the votes.
 And then I think the other big difference would be on regulation.
 So Biden has campaigned on maybe slightly tighter regulation in areas like environmental policy, the financial sector.
 Whereas I think Trump will continue to push a relatively loose regulatory agenda across the economy really.